ksandom/handWavey/examples/training/README.md

 1. [Basics](00-basics). - Learn how to confidently activate and deactivate movement of the mouse.
 And while you're there, you can get a feel for how to move the mouse.
 1. [Accuracy and healthy usage](01-accuracy). - Learn how to confidently and **comfortably** be more accurate.
-1. TODO 02-segments. - Learn how to trigger the segments that you want.
+1. [Segments](02-segments). - Learn how to trigger the segments that you want.
+These form part of the gestures that you will perform.
-1. TODO 03-grab. - Learn how to trigger the open and closed states by grabbing with your hand.
+1. [Grabbing](03-grabing). - Learn how to trigger the open and closed states by grabbing with your hand.
+These form the other major part of performing gestures.
 1. TODO 04-2Hands. - Learn how to use both hands to unlock more power, or accessibility possibilities.
 1. Now you're ready to
     * apply a [gestureLayout](https://github.com/ksandom/handWavey/tree/main/examples/gestureLayouts) that suits you.
 I recommend [tiltClick/actionModifier](https://github.com/ksandom/handWavey/tree/main/examples/gestureLayouts/tiltClick/actionModifier).